Many people and organizations are talking about Evergreen in different contexts, such as:

-I have an evergreen approach to writing blog post.
-I want to create posts, that with only some minor adjustments along the way, will still be relevant in future.
+I have an evergreen approach to writing a blog post.
+I want to create posts that will still be relevant in the future, with only minor adjustments along the way.

-In this blog post, I cover what evergreen is, and how it relates to IT:
+In this blog post, I cover what Evergreen is and how it relates to Information Technology (IT):

 What does evergreen mean?